-Bipartite, linear ssRNA(+) genome of about 5.3 kb and 2.5 kb.
-The 5’ terminus is capped, and the 3’ terminus is not polyadenylated but terminates with a pseudoknot structure.
+Monopartite (Betatetravirus) or bipartite (Omegatetravirus) linear ssRNA(+) genome of about 6.5 kb.
+The 5' terminus is capped in Omegatetraviruses but not in Betatetraviruses.
+The 3' terminus is not polyadenylated but terminates with a distinctive tRNA-like structure.

 The virion RNA is infectious and serves as both the genome and viral messenger RNA.
-Genomic RNAs are translated into a capsid protein and a polyprotein which is cleaved presumably by a viral protease into replication proteins.
-The capsid protein is expressed by leaky scanning of the mRNA2.
+Genomic RNA is translated into a polyprotein which is cleaved presumably by a viral protease into replication proteins.
+Replication produces a subgenomic RNA which encodes for capsid protein.

 - Virus penetrates into the host cell.

 - Uncoating, and release of the viral genomic RNA into the cytoplasm.

 - Genomic RNA is translated to produce replication proteins.

 - Replication takes place in cytoplasmic viral factories.
 A dsRNA genome is synthesized from the genomic ssRNA(+).